quentinbutler/quentinbutler/README.md

 ## Nice to see you 👋🏽, my name is Quentin
 ### I am a Senior Identity Access Management Engineer
-My goal is helping companies level up their automation & security.
-This platform is where share my personal projects that can be helpful for IT engineers in the field.
+My goal is to help companies level up their automation % security.
+This platform is where I share my personal projects that can be helpful for IT engineers in the field.

 - 🔭 I’m currently working on several Okta projects.
 - 🌱 I’m currently learning infrastructure-as-code.